 I’m sort of a nerd when it comes to candles and candle accessories… when it comes to lighting a candle, I prefer to use matches because I love that little whiff of sulphur when it first ignites!
 Plus, it feels like a ritual.
 Because of my love for matches, I’ve also developed an affinity for my match strikers.
 If you don’t know what those are, basically it’s a container that has an abrasive surface that ignites the match when it’s scratched against the surface.
 They are a great opportunity to add a bit more sophistication to your home, especially if you keep a tray of candles on your coffee table like I do!

 Image Source: beach stone match striker from Bloomist — they recently sent this one to me and I absolutely love it!Continue reading “15 Chic Match Strikers”

-Disclosure: This post is sponsored by Rejuvenation.
+Disclosure: For this post I received gifted product from Magic Linen.
 All opinions are my own and always will be!
-Thanks for supporting the content that keeps Jojotastic going.
+Thanks for supporting content that keeps Jojotastic going.

 If there are 2 things I want to be draped in at all times (George Costanza-style) it’s blue and linen.
 My love for both is nearly equal and our bedroom refresh wouldn’t be complete without incorporating a bit more.
 Magic Linen was kind enough to gift us new bedding and it’s an absolute DREAM… and the perfect finishing touch for our space!
 If you’re unfamiliar with Magic Linen, they make the most effortlessly beautiful handmade and stonewashed bedding ever.
 I’m obsessed… and here’s why.Continue reading “How We Made Our Bedroom Even More Luxurious”